-- Applications now open for February Land Project Skillshare and April Wood Fire Ceramics.
+- WORKSHOPS: Applications open for four week sessions of February Land Project Skills and April Wood Fire Ceramics.

 Salmon Creek Farm is a place to be slow, to take a deep breath and a